 (R.C.
-5501.60, repealed by the act; Section 755.10)
+5501.60, repealed by the bill; Section 755.10)

-The act repeals law, enacted in H.B.
-23 of the 135th General Assembly (the FY 2024-FY 2025 biennium transportation budget), that required ODOT to construct certain interstate interchanges.
-The provision specified that ODOT had to ensure that limited access exit and entrance ramps to interstate highways existed at least every 4.5 miles in adjacent municipal corporations, provided that:
+The bill repeals a provision, enacted in H.B.
+23 of the 135th General Assembly (the last biennium transportation budget), that requires ODOT to construct certain interstate interchanges.
+The provision specifies that ODOT must ensure that limited access exit and entrance ramps to interstate highways exist at least every 4.5 miles in adjacent municipal corporations, provided that:

-- Each municipal corporation had a population above 35,000 (based on the most recent federal decennial census); - The municipal corporations were located in different counties; and - At least one of the municipal corporations was located in a county with a population above one million (based on the most recent federal decennial census).
+- Each municipal corporation has a population above 35,000 (based on the most recent federal decennial census); - The municipal corporations are located in different counties; and - At least one of the municipal corporations is located in a county with a population above one million (based on the most recent federal decennial census).